Skip to product information

 Max isn’t one to walk away.
 He’s a hunter—and this time, the prey is personal.

-*THIS EBOOK WILL BE DELIVERED INSTANTLY BY BOOKFUNNEL EMAIL ON THE 27th MARCH 2025.
+*THIS EBOOK WILL BE DELIVERED INSTANTLY BY BOOKFUNNEL EMAIL.

 IT CAN BE READ ON ANY DEVICE YOU PREFER.